apache/incubator-kie-tools/packages/dev-deployment-upload-service/README.md

 ### Usage:

 ```
-USAGE: `dev-deployments-upload-service`.
+USAGE: `dev-deployment-upload-service`.
 Arguments are passed using env vars:
 - DEV_DEPLOYMENT__UPLOAD_SERVICE_EXTRACT_TO_DIR	: Required.
 Where the uploaded zip will be extracted to.
 If it doesn't exist, it will be created.
 - DEV_DEPLOYMENT__UPLOAD_SERVICE_PORT		: Required.
 Port where the HTTP Server will run at.
 The /upload endpoint will be made available.
 - DEV_DEPLOYMENT__UPLOAD_SERVICE_API_KEY		: Required.
 Allowed API Key used as a queryParam at the /upload endpoint.